nest-desktop/nest-desktop/docs/user/setup.rst

 NEST Desktop is serving at ``http://localhost:8000``.

-For more information read the full documentation of command API :doc:`here </developer/command-API>`.
+For more information read the full documentation of the command API :doc:`here </developer/command-API>`.

 Via Docker